Valencene: What You Need To Know About This Cannabis Terpene

 It provides a refreshing and energizing effect and is often used in citrus-based fragrances.

-Valencene’s aroma is also utilized in the production of scented candles and air fresheners, giving off a natural and uplifting fragrance that can improve the atmosphere of a space.
+Valencene’s The smell of cannabis, which can vary greatly between strain... is also utilized in the production of scented candles and air fresheners, giving off a natural and uplifting fragrance that can improve the atmosphere of a space.

 Valencene is not only known for its fragrance but also for its taste.
 It adds a zesty and tangy flavor to foods and beverages.